cj-a-murillo/ftw-de-bootcamp-grp1-new/DOC-GUIDE.md

 ## 1. Project Overview

 - **Dataset Used:**
-  *(Briefly describe the dataset and domain — e.g., Chinook music store, OULAD education dataset, or IMDb entertainment dataset.)*
+  Instacart Market Basket dataset

 - **Goal of the Exercise:**
-  *(What was the objective?
-Example: transform OLTP schema into dimensional star schema for analytics.)*
+  Transform normalized transactional data into a dimensional star schema for business intelligence and analytics.

 - **Team Setup:**
-  *(State if you worked individually, as a group, or both.
-Mention collaboration style.)*
+  Group collaboration with task splitting across cleaning, data quality checking, modeling, BI dashboarding, and documentation.
+  We adjusted workloads based on availability and supported each other when issues arose.

 - **Environment Setup:**
-  *(Describe your environment — local vs remote, individual vs shared instances.
-Example: Docker containers on a shared VM + local laptops.)*
+  - Shared ClickHouse instance running in Docker for group development
+  - Local dbt setups for individual testing and building

 ---